ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

 No checking such refinements cannot lead to unsoundness, since the predicate language is interpreted as a logical language, thus all functions are total.
 Yet, it can lead to unexpected behaviours and make PLE diverge.
-Since there cannot be unsoundness and such checks slow down verification time, they are not done by default.
+The checks slow down verification time, the error messages can be difficult to understand still, and soundness is not at stake, so the feature is disabled by default.

 ## Positivity Check